 2. Measure Productivity

-One of the best ways to make sure a team is effective is to measure their productivity and output along the way—if your team is productive (i.e. meeting their goals, working communally, increasing profit) then they will become effective.
+One of the best ways to make sure a team is effective is to measure their productivity and output along the way—if your team is productive (i.e. meeting their goals, working communally, increasing profit), then they will become effective.

 Define productivity for you and your team early on so that they know what goals to meet to satisfy what you are looking for.
-There are questions that can be posed, such as ‘what is our end goal?’
+There are questions that can be posed, such as ‘What is our end goal?’
 ‘When should we achieve this?’
 ‘How do we best achieve this?’
 Clearly lay out the metric of your desired productivity, to decrease your employees feeling as though the goals they are meeting are up in the air.
 You can define goals by time, profit, sustainability, etc.

 You can attempt to judge productivity by dividing the total revenue of a project by the number of employees to help evaluate the amount that your team is bringing in.
 This will help you calculate total costs, and see the inarguable number value of each employee on your team.
 You can also judge the total cost of your workforce by the sum of your benefits package, compensation, tools, and more.
 Finally, you can determine the ratio of effectiveness by calculating your profits against the amount spent on the individual project.

 There are a number of ways to determine the productivity of your team, and you may have to adopt new ideas and concepts per project.
 Remember, there are uncountable successes and flaws with every project depending on the time of year, team makeup, and more, so give yourself time to gain an accurate look at the productivity of your team.
-You should always be looking for new ways to improve productivity, whether it’s through team building exercises or mutual engagement.
+You should always be looking for new ways to improve productivity, whether it’s through team-building exercises or mutual engagement.

 3. Observe Group Dynamics

 This might seem obvious, but observing group behavior is one of the best tells to figure out how well a team is working together.
-Your team meetings during a project should be peppered with excitable discussion, effective brainstorming, camaraderie, consistent engagement, and the incubation and inclusion of new ideas.
+Your team meetings during a project should be peppered with exciting discussion, effective brainstorming, camaraderie, consistent engagement, and the incubation and inclusion of new ideas.
 Creativity should be consistent and constant.
 If you think about it, positive group interactions build respect, trust, motivation, and admiration.

-You should immediately notice the building ineffectiveness of a team that unites without agenda and has no clear goals on how to spend their time or resources.
+You should immediately notice the building ineffectiveness of a team that unites without an agenda and has no clear goals on how to spend their time or resources.
 The team might appear bored and lethargic.
-They may even be outright rude or passive aggressive, and the team won’t work well together, they’ll arrive late, and be prone to distractions.
+They may even be outright rude or passive-aggressive, and the team won’t work well together, they’ll arrive late, and be prone to distractions.
 This also might mean that you lose out on the good team members who will be afraid or unwilling to speak up and share impactful ideas.
 Groups like this often need clear leadership, direction, and motivation.
 The team should feel safe and productive, and you’ll need to get to the root of the problem by figuring out which individual or individuals are contributing to the lack of morale.

 Group dynamics can be observed over time—by you, managers, or project leaders.
 It shouldn’t take much sleuthing to figure out if your team has good dynamics or bad ones, and you’ll immediately notice the effectiveness or lack thereof in your team.